-Following is the pictorial representation of Iterative and Incremental model:
+The following illustration is a representation of the Iterative and Incremental model −

-The key to successful use of an iterative software development lifecycle is rigorous validation of requirements, and verification & testing of each version of the software against those requirements within each cycle of the model.
-As the software evolves through successive cycles, tests have to be repeated and extended to verify each version of the software.
+The key to a successful use of an iterative software development lifecycle is rigorous validation of requirements, and verification & testing of each version of the software against those requirements within each cycle of the model.
+As the software evolves through successive cycles, tests must be repeated and extended to verify each version of the software.

 Requirements of the complete system are clearly defined and understood.

 Major requirements must be defined; however, some functionalities or requested enhancements may evolve with time.

 There is a time to the market constraint.